 - Cleaning supplies and equipment (and how to do it at work, possibly in the coffee room)

 - Getting your baby to consume your expressed milk

 - Making / getting permission for the time you need to pump

-- Dressing for pumping (including special bras and outfits), as well as dealing with spills and leaks
+- Dressing for pumping (including special bras and outfits), as

 Given this overwhelming array of issues, it’s no wonder that so many moms consider pumping after maternity leave to be one of the most stressful periods in their lives.
 Even women we consider amazingly productive and accomplished can be pushed to their limits.
 One of our favorite breastfeeding and working mother advocates Jessica Shortall, author of Work.
 Pump.
 Repeat., wrote her book to help other working moms survive this difficult period (which we love for its snark factor and helpful, practical tips.)

 The topic of how to express breast milk and when and how to feed your baby with expressed milk is covered in so many different great resources that we focus only on the intersection of work and pumping.
 For example, in Week 50, we discuss your breastfeeding rights in the workplace, how to get the space and permission to pump at work, as well as how to make time and manage the logistics of pumping at work or during business travel.